Data-Corruption/sprout/README.md

 - Easy, high performance IPC for go <-> c/cpp.
 - Thin wrapper for extending with DBIs (`go/database/database.go`).

+### No tests?

+Most of the code being related to installing (in a variety of environments) and all of it changing radically and often during development led to me not bothering writing tests.
+Now that it's in a stable state I do plan on writing some at least for DB migrations.
+Likely adding support for chaining DB migrations as well, so users can skip versions and developers don't need to impl every possible jump forward.
+But I've been working on this too long and need a break, I'll circle back to this in a few months.

 ## License / Contributing

 [Apache 2.0](./LICENSE.md) PRs welcome.